die90s/MathWorksCourseReview/README.md

 1. A single MATLAB Live Script that contains all of our combined reflections, evaluations, and analysis based on multiple MathWorks self-paced learning modules.
 All sections are clearly labeled using headers.

-2. A read me file which provides an overview of the project, file contents, how to interact with the material, and a breakdown of collaboration between students.
+2. A README.md file which provides an overview of the project, file contents, how to interact with the material, and a breakdown of collaboration between students.

 # How to Interact With the Project